 Upon becoming a member of the Fontbonne community, students are highly encouraged to join various student organizations.
 Student organizations related to professional associations, community service needs, and social/recreational activities form a strong and integral part of the students' total university experience.
-Student participation in co-curricular involvement opportunities can increase leadership and teamwork skills, interpersonal communication, problem-solving, and decision-making abilities, thus contributing to personal growth and professional appeal.
+Student participation in cocurricular involvement opportunities can increase leadership and teamwork skills, interpersonal communication, problem-solving, and decision-making abilities, thus contributing to personal growth and professional appeal.

-Any student or students interested in receiving more information or wanting to form a new student organization may contact the Assistant Vice President for Student Affairs, at 314.719.8057, or may stop by the office in Medaille 400.
+Any student or students interested in receiving more information or wanting to form a new student organization may contact the Assistant Vice President for Student Affairs.

-Communication and Marketing
+Communications and Marketing